osdiab/env-setup/README.md

-# Omar's shell
+# DEPRECATED: Omar's shell

-This is my zsh and vimrc with a script to install everything :) Enjoy.
+This is my old zsh and vimrc with a script to install everything.

+I don't really use this anymore, check out [my dotfiles](https://github.com/osdiab/dotfiles) for what I actually use.

+This contains a lot of stuff that is totally not necessary, the stuff above should be lots cleaner.

 ## Requirements